-How to improve your own hiring efforts
+How to improve your hiring efforts

 If you’re thinking of hiring your first employee, the webinar “Hiring Your First Employee: A Guide to Getting It Right” can assist you in developing an efficient hiring process.
 Make sure you determine the responsibilities and qualities of your next employee.

 Meet with a SCORE mentor to discuss your hiring needs and challenges.
-With experience and business perspective, a volunteer mentor can guide you toward making the best decisions for your small business.
+With experience and a business perspective, a volunteer mentor can guide you toward making the best decisions for your small business.

 Copyright © 2023 SCORE Association, SCORE.org